herawenn/code-companion/README.md

 Code Companion works by facilitating a conversation between the user and the Gemini AI model.

 1. **User Input:** The user types a request in the chat panel (e.g., "Create an HTML file with a basic layout," "Explain this Python function," "Add a CSS style to `style.css`").
 They can optionally attach a screenshot and console logs.
+User can also directly edit files in the Editor Panel by toggling edit mode and saving.
 2. **Contextualization:** The application gathers relevant context:
     - The user's prompt.
     - The current project file structure (list of files and folders).
-    - The content of all files in the project.
+    - The content of all files in the project (including any direct user edits).
     - Optional screenshot and console logs.
 3. **AI Processing:** This context is sent to the Gemini API.
 The AI model analyzes the request and the provided context.
 4. **Structured Response:** Gemini returns a structured JSON response containing: